Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

 ####    Connecting to the database
 +   A database connection allows you to work  with database tables directly.
-+   USe any standard SQL client application to connect to a database on the DB instance.
++   Use any standard SQL client application to connect to a database on the DB instance.

 ####    Steps to connecting to database
 <img src="assets/connecting db step.PNG" alt="database" style="height:100%; width:100%">